kaifishr/kaifishr.github.io/_posts/2021-01-21-layer-wise-relevance-propagation.md

     \sum_m R_m^{(0)} = \dots = \sum_i R_i^{(l)} = \sum_j R_j^{(l+1)} = \dots = \sum_n R_n^{(N)}
 \end{equation}

 which shows that the information of the relevance signal is conserved.
-This allows us to test the implementation as the sum of all relevance scores per layer should always equal 1 for a network that uses the softmax activation function at the output layer.
+This allows us to test the implementation as the sum of all relevance scores per layer should remain 1 for a network that uses the softmax activation function at the output layer.

 It is important to note that the relevance scores at the input layer, $R^{(0)}$, must not depend on the image’s pixel values denoted by $x_m$.
 This would otherwise lead to a biased feature relevance map.
 For the last computation of relevance scores we therefore set the activations $x_m$ and thus the pixel values to 1.
 This leads to the $z^+$-rule for the input layer